SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 # Join overview: Left join

-The LEFT JOIN keyword returns all records from the left table, and the matched records from the right table.
+The LEFT JOIN keyword returns all records from the left table and the matched records from the right table.

-The result is **NULL** in the right table, if there is no match.
+The result is **NULL** in the right table if there is no match.

 [image assetsSrc="Joins-Subqueries-And-Indices(8).png" /]